 It is a normal group in every way, usually quite specialised, and designed to last for a handful of sessions only.
-Examples we have run in the past are Garden Design, The Marriage of Figaro (read and discussed in French), Fungi, PowerPoint, Heraldry, Wild Flowers and Money Matters.
-These groups can be great fun, adding variety to the U3A year and creating a new mix of people and subjects.
+Examples we have run in the past are Garden Design, IT Training such as PowerPoint, Heraldry, Wild Flowers and Money Matters.
+These groups can be great fun, adding variety to the u3a year and creating a new mix of people and subjects.
 They recruit as necessary, and have sometimes been repeated the following year.
 They have to be quite focused and well-structured because there is no spare time to rearrange the topic.
 A Short Group is a good way for a GO to test the waters.